 How to Enable Built Apps with Extended Logs on Appdome

-- Check with Appdome support that your account can enable Extended Logs
+- Check with Appdome support to see if your account can enable Extended Logs on app builds.

-- While Fusing an app, under Security and Management you can enable Extended Logs
+- While Fusing/Building an app you can enable Extended Logs at the bottom of the page.

 Gathering Android Device Logs Using ADB